horacio12345/PDF_to_MD/README.md

-# PDF to Markdown Converter
+# PDF to Markdown using Docling

 A simple web application built with Streamlit that converts PDF documents to Markdown format using the docling library.